Gromov--Witten theory beyond maximal contacts

 \subsection{Future directions}

-There are lots of natural questions that arises.
-Besides some applications such as computation of relative invariants, we would also like to mention some questions that are directly related to possible generalizations of Theorem \ref{thm-main-1}. \begin{itemize} \item Is there a generalization to snc pairs to give a version of local-log correspondence, hence effectively determining log Gromov--Witten invariants?
+There are lots of natural questions that arise.
+In addition to some applications such as the computation of relative invariants, we also would like to mention some questions that are directly related to possible generalizations of Theorem \ref{thm-main-1}. \begin{itemize} \item Is there a generalization to snc pairs to give a version of the local-log correspondence, hence effectively determining log Gromov--Witten invariants?
 There are attempts to generalize the local-relative correspondence to snc pairs.
-However, the naive generalizations proposed in \cite{vGGR}*{Conjecture 1.4} and \cite{TY20b}*{Conjecture 1.8} are not true in general as a counter-example is provided in \cite{NR}.
+However, the naive generalizations proposed in \cite{vGGR}*{Conjecture 1.4} and \cite{TY20b}*{Conjecture 1.8} are not true in general, as a counter-example is provided in \cite{NR}*{Theorem X}.
 With the counter-example, one may believe that there is not a generalization of the local-log correspondence to snc pairs.
-It may be interesting to investigate the local-log correspondence for snc pairs in our setting (or under mild modifications). \item Is there a generalization to higher genus relative Gromov--Witten invariants?
-A (possibly complicated) identity certainly exists via degeneration and virtual localization computation.
-It would be interesting to see how to package the localization computation to study structures of relative Gromov--Witten theory, similar to the work of \cite{BFGW}. \item Is it possible to allow invariants with negative contact orders and determine the genus zero relative Gromov--Witten theory of \cite{FWY}?
+It may be interesting to investigate the local-log correspondence for snc pairs in our setting (or under mild modifications). \item Is there a generalization to the higher genus relative Gromov--Witten invariants?
+An identity (possibly complicated) certainly exists via degeneration and virtual localization.
+It would be interesting to see how to package the localization computation to study the structures of relative Gromov--Witten theory, similar to the work of \cite{BFGW}. \item Is it possible to allow invariants with negative contact orders and determine the genus zero relative Gromov--Witten theory of \cite{FWY}?

 \end{itemize}